tanishqsisodiya/CrackYourPlacement/README.md

 # CrackYourPlacement
-#CrackYourPlacement, this is a 45 day coding challenge by Arsh Goyal
+#CrackYourPlacement, this is a 45 days coding challenge by Arsh Goyal